-Although “Education is a basic human right, as outlined in the 1989 Convention on the Rights of the Child and the 1951 Refugee Convention” has stated, nevertheless; there is only 61% of refugee children, and youth were enrolled in primary school, only 23% in secondary school, and just 1% in tertiary education.
+Although “Education is a basic human right, as outlined in the 1989 Convention on the Rights of the Child and the 1951 Refugee Convention” stated, nevertheless; there is only 61% of refugee children and youth were enrolled in primary school, only 23% in secondary school, and just 1% in tertiary education.
 And this is in 2017.
 Now numbers have changed for the worse.

 Over 10 million children and young adults are left with no education or learning skills.
 And suppose we as a society, charities, organizations or any other parties did not give refugee children the opportunity to develop their skills and knowledge.
 In that case, it doesn’t only mean that we have let them down, but we have failed ourselves as well.

 Educating refugee children is not for their own good only; it is an investment we all need to take now; otherwise, we will pay the price later in the near future for a generation of children who are “unable to live independently nor healthy” to contribute fully to their communities later on.

 Education is the key to solving millions of problems to come that will affect all our societies.
 It is crucial to move now and put some pressure on the educational process wheels, so we can increase the funding for educational projects for refugees and decrease the exceeding numbers of children with no access to education.

 Remember, The Children of Today are The Leading Generation of Our Future.

 As it is well-known, “Knowledge is Power.”
 Therefore, we are doing our best to increase the awareness of Educational Projects for Refugee children.

 The educational project for the refugee children has essential goals to reach; maintaining a natural environment where children can learn, live and interact with people and circumstances around them is one of the main goals we’re trying to achieve.

 Children and young adults who have no access to schools and education are the most vulnerable to being exposed to all kinds of risks.